Re Wakim; Ex parte McNally: Background

 As part of the national corporations law scheme instigated after the High Court's ruling in New South Wales v The Commonwealth (1990) the states were required to legislate for the formation of corporations.
 As a result of this the states had to vest the Federal Court with state jurisdiction to allow the Commonwealth to have effective judicial control over corporations law.

 The proceedings

-Four sets of proceedings were launched in the High Court by various parties.
-Given the similarity of the issues to be decided each was heard and decided at the same time.
+Four sets of proceedings were initiated in the High Court by different parties.
+Due to the similarity of the issues involved, all were heard and decided simultaneously.

 The first two proceedings were launched by respondents in Federal Court proceedings who were allegedly liable for damages in negligence.
 They had issued writs of prohibition against the Federal Court.

 The third proceeding involved writs of certiorari and prohibition against the Federal Court.
 One of the orders sought to be quashed was an order for the winding up of a company.
 The prosecutors sought to prevent the Federal Court from enforcing this order.

 The final proceeding involved an application for special leave to appeal the decision of the Full Federal Court affirming orders for the issue of summonses under the corporations law of the Australian Capital Territory.